 - Parking can be tricky in the town especially during busy weekends.

 - Whitby is famous for jet which is found in the area.
 The black mineral can be found in lots of jewellery on sale in the town.

 - Buy some fish and chips – it absolutely has to be done!
 If you like kippers don’t miss a trip to Fortunes Smokehouse and shop – these kippers are pretty special.
 The shop is owned by the 6th generation of the Fortune family who have been running the business since 1872

 Visiting Yorkshire and beyond

-Read more about visiting Yorkshire and other UK destinations:
+Read more about visiting Yorkshire and destinations in England’s 9 regions: